azagniotov/stubby4j/README.md

 ###### All this goodness in just under 1.5MB

 ## Dependencies
-stubby4j is a fat JAR, and contains the following dependencies (Its not impossible for stubby4j to work with earlier versions of Jetty, I have not tested it):
+stubby4j is a fat JAR (for the skinny JAR, please refer to `artifacts`), and contains the following dependencies.

 * jetty-server-8.1.1.v20120215.jar
 * javax.servlet-3.0.0.v201112011016.jar